-- Review of newly identified hazards establish through incident reporting, conversation, risk assessments and changes in practice - Management and monitoring of existing hazards - Consent must be obtained before any health monitoring is carried out.
-Records must be stored with individual's confidential personnel file - ➤ The Health and Safety Specialist will liaise with Occupational Health Nurse and appropriate Unit Managers or Head of Departments once a requirement to monitoring has been identified.
+- Review of newly identified hazards through incident reporting, workplace discussions, risk assessments and changes in practice. - Management and monitoring of existing hazards - Consent must be obtained before any health monitoring is carried out.
+Records must be stored with individual's confidential personnel file - The Health and Safety Specialist will liaise with Infection Prevention and Control Nurse appropriate Unit Managers once a requirement to monitoring has been identified.